This country-specific Q&A provides an overview of Employment & Labour Law laws and regulations applicable in Egypt.

 The Ministry of Health has issued a plan of co-existence with the COVID-19 virus in 2020.
 The plan includes the precautionary measures and social distancing rules.
 Additionally, Law no. 170 of 2020 in respect of the joint contribution to face some of the economic repercussions resulting from the spread of pandemics or natural disasters occurrence has been issued.
-The said Law provides that 1% of the net income of the employees resulting from their work shall be deducted monthly and for a period of twelve months.
+The said Law provides that 1% of the net income of the employees resulting from their work shall be deducted monthly and for a period of twelve months (which should have ended by now).
 Additionally, 0.5% of the net receivables from the pensions established in accordance with the Social Insurance Law shall be deducted as a contribution to face economic repercussions resulting from the spread of pandemics or the occurrence of natural disasters.
 There was no general issuance on protecting employees from redundancies, however, the Ministry of Tourism for example has in fact executed random inspection campaigns on some touristic establishments and has withdrawn the license of those who have laid off employees due to the current COVID-19 situation.
 The Ministry stated that even though there is no Ministerial decree issued in such respect, the action to withdraw the license has been taken according to the instruction of the government and is to be taken seriously by the owners of touristic establishments.

 Does an employer need a reason in order to lawfully terminate an employment relationship?
 If so, state what reasons are lawful in your jurisdiction?